 In December and January, Robertson was the Cougar's best player as he went on a streak of 25 points in 14 games.
-On January 11, 1977, Robertson had his best game of the year as he scored three consecutive goals in the third period in a 5-3 comeback win over Medicine Hat.
-Robertson did not miss a game all year and scored his 30th goal on February 27th while battling through a badly bruised shoulder.
-Robertson ended his rookie year with 83 points in 72 games.
+On January 11, 1977, Robertson scored three consecutive goals in the third period in a 5-3 comeback win over Medicine Hat.
+Robertson battled through a shoulder injury for the majority of the year but never missed a game.
+He completed his rookie year by racking up 83 points in 72 games.

 The 1977-78 campaign saw a change behind the Cougars bench with Jack Shupe taking over as head coach.
-After 17 games Robertson scored 24 points, but once again caught fire in the second half of the season, he was one of the best players in the WCHL.
-He ended up with a team-leading 136 points in 61 games, was the second-highest single-season point total in Cougars history and good for fifth overall in the WCHL scoring race.
-As the season wound down, Victoria had to win their last two games to make the playoffs.
+After 17 games, Robertson scored 24 points.
+In the second half of the season, he was one of the best players in the WCHL.
+He ended up with a team-leading 136 points in 61 games - the second-highest point total in Cougars history and good for fifth overall in the WCHL season scoring race.
+As the year wound down, Victoria had to win their last two games to make the playoffs.
 Robertson came through in the clutch with two goals in a 6-2 victory over Seattle and three goals in their last game as the Cougars defeated Medicine Hat 10-8 to clinch a playoff spot.
 In the postseason, Robertson set the Cougars single-season playoff record with 15 goals - a record that still stands.

-Robertson prepared for his draft year by hitting the gym and raised his weight to 170 pounds - nearly twenty pounds more than he was at the start of last season.
+Robertson prepared for his draft year by hitting the gym and raised his weight to 170 pounds - nearly twenty pounds more than he was at the start of the previous season.
 In the summer, Robertson attended a tryout for the 1980 Canadian Olympic Team in Edmonton.
-On his return to Cougars training camp, Jack Shupe named Robertson team Captain, replacing Curt Fraser who was drafted by the Vancouver Canucks.
+On his return to Cougars training camp, Jack Shupe named Robertson team Captain.
 Before the season Robertson told the Daily Colonist, “I want to leave the Cougars as a winner and that means beating the (New Westminster) Bruins, particularly in the playoffs.”
-A knee injury sustained early in the year forced him to miss eighteen games and any shot of going to the Olympics.
+A knee injury sustained early in the year forced him to miss eighteen games and any chance of going to the Olympics.
 In addition, the emergence of star rookie Barry Pederson cut into his playing time but Robertson still managed 73 points in 54 games.
 The highlight for Geordie was playing with his younger brother Torrie Robertson for the only time in his career.
 On opening night, Geordie assisted on Torrie’s first WCHL goal in a 5-4 win over Calgary.
 Torrie was bigger and played a more physically aggressive style in contrast to Geordie’s finesse and skill.

-After being eliminated four years in a row by the New Westminster Bruins, Robertson had a big playoff series leading Victoria over the defending champion Bruins in the first round.
-They faced the first-place Portland Winter Hawks in the West Division Finals but lost the best of seven series four games to three.
+After being eliminated four years in a row by the New Westminster Bruins, Robertson had a big playoff series in finally leading Victoria over the defending champion Bruins.
+The Cougars went on to face the first-place Portland Winter Hawks in the West Division Final but lost the best of seven series four games to three.
 Robertson tied the team record he set the previous year with fifteen goals in fourteen games and broke the all-time Cougar record with thirty goals in a postseason career.
 (Read the 1978/79 Cougars season in review)

-Bypassed in the NHL amateur draft, Robertson signed a contract with the Buffalo Sabres who subsequently assigned him to the Rochester Americans of the American Hockey League (AHL).
-In his first three years with Rochester, Robertson struggled with injuries and had trouble putting up points while adjusting to the AHL style of hockey.
+Bypassed in the 1979 NHL amateur draft, Robertson signed a contract with the Buffalo Sabres.
+After training camp, they assigned him to the Rochester Americans of the American Hockey League (AHL).
+In his first three years with Rochester, Robertson struggled with injuries and had trouble putting up points in the AHL.

 With Mike Keenan coaching the Americans, Robertson showed in his fourth year the scoring touch he displayed with the Cougars.
 As a result, 1982-83 was the best season of his career.
 The emergence of Robertson as one of the top players in the AHL caught the attention of the Sabres who called up him to join Buffalo.
 On February 12, 1983, Roberston made his National Hockey League debut in Calgary versus the Flames.
-The Sabres lost the game 4-1, but Robertson scored his first NHL goal at 5:35 of the 2nd period.
-Former Victoria Cougar Paul Cyr and future Hall of Fame defenceman Phil Housley picked up assists on the goal.
+The Sabres lost the game 4-1, but Robertson scored his first NHL goal with former Victoria Cougar Paul Cyr and future Hall of Fame defenceman Phil Housley picking up assists.
 In his third game, Robertson earned his first assist on Phil Housley’s game-winner in the Sabres 3-1 victory over Boston.
 A few days later, the Oilers defeated the Sabres 5-4 with Robertson picking up one assist and battling Laurie Boschman in his only NHL career fight.

 After the game against Edmonton, Robertson was sent back down to Rochester.
 Unfortunately, this was the only time Robertson ever saw action in the National Hockey League.
 His career totals were five NHL games, with one goal and two assists.

-Robertson did not let the demotion affect his play as he would lead the Americans as they took the 1982-83 Calder Cup as playoff champions of the AHL.
+Robertson did not let the demotion affect his play as he would lead the Rochester Americans to the 1982-83 Calder Cup championship.
 He finished the year with 46 goals, 73 assists and 119 points in 72 games, setting team records for assists and points which still stand today.
 Over the next two seasons, he continued to put up big numbers with Rochester, racking up 166 points in 134 games, but never earned another promotion to Buffalo.